CarloWood/cwds/README.md

 To add this submodule to a project, that project should already be set up to use [cwm4](https://github.com/CarloWood/cwm4).

-Simply execute the following in a directory of that project where you want to have the <tt>cwds</tt> subdirectory:
+Simply execute the following in the root of that project:

 <pre>
 git submodule add https://github.com/CarloWood/cwds.git